 - Step 7: If the vendor approves the PO, you sign the contract and move forward.
 If they reject it, you renegotiate terms or look for a new vendor.

-- Step 8: After the contract is signed, the vendor must provide the products or services outlined in the contract by the deadline.
+- Step 8: After the contract is signed (usually via electronic signature), the vendor must provide the products or services outlined in the contract by the deadline.

 - Step 9: When your company receives the products or services, you must complete a quality check of the items or services procured.